Puttin’ the Elle in Cellebrate!

 So, tell us more…

-My celebrancy practice is a modern one, which means it is:
+My marriage celebrancy practice is a modern one, which means it is:

-• Digital as heck - let’s save some trees and printer-related stress and do as much as we can online or on my iPad
+Digital as heck - let’s save some trees and printer-related stress and do as much of the legal paperwork and information gathering as we can online or on my iPad

-• Inclusive - everyone’s welcome, and I value diversity in my business.
-I myself have a disability and a neurospicy brain, so I’m very comfortable with accommodating whatever you need
+Inclusive - everyone’s welcome, and I value diversity in my business.
+I am both a celebrant living with physical disability and chronic illness, and also a neurodivergent celebrant, so I’m very comfortable with accommodating whatever you need and having open discussions about curated inclusion in your marriage ceremony and on your wedding day

-• Flexible AF - I love all things new and different, so bring on the non-traditional!
-Let’s get creative and do something that truly represents you and your love.
+Flexible af - I love all things new and different, so bring on the non-traditional!
+Let’s get creative and do something with your marriage ceremony that truly represents you and your love.
 Also, please bring your dogs.
 Or I can bring mine.
 Let’s just make sure there are dogs there.
-I’ll even hold the leash!
+I’ll even bring treats.

 My values

-You have every right to choose a celebrant that aligns with your values, so I’m spelling out my values here so you can see if we’ll be a good fit!
-It’s okay if we’re not the same, but you may wish to find a celebrant who is more closely aligned with your own beliefs.
+You have every right to choose a marriage celebrant that aligns with your values, so I’m spelling out my values here so you can see if we’ll be a good fit!
+It’s okay if we’re not the same, but you may wish to find a marriage celebrant who is more closely aligned with your own beliefs - everyone deserves the wedding day of their dreams, and being values-centred is the best way to make your day reflect you.

 Equality